A Weekend Getaway to Maitland and Morpeth

 Lots of people make a day trip from the Hunter Valley to Morpeth, but after spending three days in the area, we think they are missing out.
 This is a lovely spot to relax and learn a little about the area’s colonial history.

-There is enough to do without feeling overwhelmed by choice, making it an excellent place for a short break from Sydney.
+There is enough to do without feeling overwhelmed by choice, making it an excellent place for a quick break from Sydney.

 Maitland Regional Art Gallery